Every engineer uses AI now. Hire the ones who use it well.

 function debouncedSearch(query: string) {

-// accepted from AI
+// accepted from the assistant

 if (!query) return